-David Coleman, a creator of the common core curriculum, who will become the next president of the College Board in October, discusses math and literacy standards being adopted in 46 states and the District of Columbia.
+David Coleman, an architect of the common core state standards, who will become the next president of the College Board in October, discusses math and literacy standards being adopted in 46 states and the District of Columbia.
 “For the first time, teachers and kids are going to be able to focus their work on what really matters most.
 To get them ready for college and career, says Coleman.”
 Teachers Kaycee Eckhardt, of New Orleans Charter Science and Math Academy (Sci Academy), and Michele Honeycutt of East Jessamine High School in Nicholasville, Kentucky, discuss piloting the curriculum in their classrooms.

 August 24, 2012 – Janet Lorin and Rohit Chopra on Student Debt, ‘Subprime Style’ Lending Audio

 Rohit Chopra, student loan ombudsman at the Consumer Financial Protection Bureau (CFPB), and Janet Lorin, Bloomberg News higher education reporter, discuss student loan debt and implications for federal agencies and the economy.
 “Regulators and agencies and the Fed may have a role to play to ensure that the market is working well and is liquid and that risk really reflects a price appropriately,” said Chopra.
 Last month the CFPB and the U.S. Department of Education released a report that described the boom and bust of the private student loan market in the past ten years.

 August 24, 2012 – Arne Duncan on Curriculum, Teacher Tenure, Student Debt, Politics Audio